 - suicidal thoughts and attempts

 Anxiety symptoms can also manifest physically and emotionally.
 However, take note that anxiety is normal because we all experience it for some reason.
-But, prolonged or chronic anxiety can be damaging and leads you to irrational and unwanted thoughts and fears.
+But, prolonged or chronic anxiety can be damaging and lead you to irrational and unwanted thoughts and fears.
 All these can interfere with your daily life and routines.

 Physical symptoms of anxiety include: